garfieldnate/garfieldnate.github.io/src/pages/posts/2011-07-29-parsing-in-cognitive-modeller.md

 Cognitive science attempt to explain cognition, or human intelligence, by discovering (or theorizing about) the processes and structures underlying it at the lowest level, analyzing the brain as if it were a computer.
 We study the mind in the same way those scientists studied the Mac: either by observing the actual brain (EEG, fMRI) or observing behavior (eye tracking, reaction time), or in some cases even observing what happens when certain parts [break](http://en.wikipedia.org/wiki/Phineas_Gage) or are damaged by [sickness](http://en.wikipedia.org/wiki/Aphasia).
 They've found some interesting things.
 For example, look at the Wikipedia article to see what what we know about different types of [memory](http://en.wikipedia.org/wiki/Memory).

+<ResponsiveFigure
+    class_="center"
+    src="images/content_images/biology_v_cognition.png"
-{{< figure class="center" src="/images/content_images/biology_v_cognition.png" title="Cognitive scientists study and imitate the physical and behavioral aspects of the human mind" alt="Left: Brain imaging showing active parts of the brain.
-Right: A chart illustrating the results of an experiment measuring the response times of a human under different stimuli." >}}
+    alt="Left: Brain imaging showing active parts of the brain.
+Right: A chart illustrating the results of an experiment measuring the response times of a human under different stimuli." title="Cognitive scientists study and imitate the physical and behavioral aspects of the human mind" />

 Data from these types of experiments contribute to our understanding of the mind, but we still do not completely understand the complex processes that make humans what they are.
 We can't try our hand at building a human, like the scientists did the Mac, either.
 Besides technological concerns, there are also ethical ones.
 Instead, scientists create computer models to simulate human activity.
 Although there have been many models which simulate single aspects of cognition such as hand-eye coordination or reading, general cognitive frameworks, which model human behavior overall, have also been created.